willierushrush/willierushrush.github.io/_posts/2020-05-21-second-countability.md

 This concludes the proof of Radó's theorem.
 A straightforward consequence is that tautological examples like the long plane, i.e. a product of two long lines, do not admit a complex structure.

 The theorem, however, does not hold for higher complex dimensions.
+One of the first examples was explicitly constructed Calabi and Rosenlicht in [[1](#myfootnote2)] via algebraic geometry.

 ### References
-<a name="myfootnote1">1</a>: Footnote content goes here
+[<a name="myfootnote1">1</a>]: E. Calabi and M. Rosenlicht.
+Complex Analytic Manifolds Without Countable Base.
+Proceedings of the American Mathematical Society, 4(3), 335-340, 1953
+[<a name="myfootnote2">2</a>]: J. H. Hubbard.
+Teichmüller theory and applications to geometry, topology, and dynamics.
+Vol. 1, Matrix Editions, Ithaca, NY, 2006.
+[<a name="myfootnote2">3</a>]: T. Radó. Über den Begriff der Riemannschen Fläche.
+Acta Szeged, 2(2): 101–121, 1925.
 ------